sixeyed/docker-windows-workshop/setup.md

 You have a dedicated VM running in Azure.
 This is a Windows Server 2016 VM with Docker and some useful tools installed.
 You will be provided with the VM credentials at the workshop.

-> Your Azure VM will be destoyed after the workshop, so your work will be lost - but the images you push to Docker Hub will still be available.
+> Your Azure VM will be destroyed after the workshop, so your work will be lost - but the images you push to Docker Hub will still be available.

 You do not need Docker running on your laptop, but you will need a Remote Desktop client to connect to the VM.